How Should I Decide Which Top to Use for My Lab Workbench?

 Moisture Resistance

 For labs that use a lot of liquids, this is very important.
-If you use a top that is porous, chips or gets stress fractures, moisture can seep in and provide an environment for the growth of bacteria and fungus.
-In addition, moisture can slowly destroy the substructure of your top.
-Look for one that is moderate to high, depending on the level of moisture you are dealing with.
+When countertops are porous, easily chip or are prone to stress fractures, moisture can seep in and provide an environment for the growth of bacteria and fungus.

 Heat Resistance

 Continuous use of laboratory instruments and methods that create heat make it important to know the heat resistance of the top you use.
-Typically, the manufacturer will tell you the maximum temperature and the length of time you can expose the top to heat before you will see damage.
-It is important to find this out before you buy.
+Typically, the manufacturer will tell you the maximum temperature and the length of time you can expose the top to before you will see damage.

 Cleanability

-Many labs require continuous cleaning in order to ensure the results of their tests and prevent contamination.
-Tops need to be able to handle constant cleaning and the use of cleaning agents.
-Chemical resistance, abrasive resistance and moisture resistance can also impact this factor.
+Many labs require continuous cleaning to ensure the accuracy of their tests and prevent contamination.
+Countertops must be able to withstand the constant cleaning and use of cleaning agents.
+The chemical resistance, abrasive resistance and moisture resistance of a laboratory workbench can also impact this factor.

 Do Your Homework